How to Use a Classic One-Light Portrait Photo Setup to Create Rembrandt Lighting

 Like all lighting setups, you’ll learn that some people’s faces will simply not work with Rembrandt lighting.
 For example, when photographing someone with a small nose or whom has a very flat bridge to their nose, you might not be able to get the triangle on the opposite cheek.

-Now, I know this is a flash photography tutorial, but I think the easiest way to you how this works is to actually use a constant light so that you can see how the position of the light affects the overall image.
+Now, I know this is a flash photography tutorial, but I think the easiest way to show you how this works is to actually use a constant light so that you can see how the position of the light affects the overall image.
 You’ll be able to see how moving the light in real time affects the shadows and the light on the face, so watch the video for this course to see the full effect.

 I’m also going to show you two different camera angles as we’re going along.
-This camera angle is from the position of the actual camera that you will use to the picture, so will show you what your camera is actually seeing and what you want to see in your lighting.
+This camera angle is from the position of the actual camera that you will use to photograph the picture, so will show you what your camera is actually seeing and what you want to see in your lighting.

 The other camera angle will show you how I’m moving the light around and what position creates each look.
 So, let’s get started with our model Brianna.